echemdb/svgdigitizer/paper/paper.md

 producing a self-describing output bundle.

 A CLI built with `click` [@click_2026] exposes the full feature set without Python knowledge in a convenient way.
 Notably, the
-`paginate` command converts PDF pages to SVG+PNG files ready for annotation, while optionally renaming (`--rename`) the file base to a sluggified identifier generated from the citation (retrieved with the extracted DOI from the PDF via [doi.org](https://doi.org)) streamlining provenance metadata collection.
+`paginate` command converts PDF pages to SVG and PNG files ready for annotation (where the PNG is linked into the SVG), while optionally renaming (`--rename`) the file base to a sluggified identifier generated from the citation (retrieved with the extracted DOI from the PDF via [doi.org](https://doi.org)) streamlining provenance metadata collection.
 After curve tracing the `digitize` command yields a datapackage.

 # Research Impact Statement